A New Independent Feature Film

 The production brings together a collaborative team of Virginia-based artists and crew while contributing to the growing momentum of independent filmmaking across the Commonwealth.

-The film stars Ezekiel Ajeigbe, Daisy H. Davis, and Joseph Adams.
+Set to film in July 2026, the feature stars Ezekiel Ajeigbe, Daisy H. Davis, and Joseph Adams.

 As director Stephen Miles describes it, 72 Whaler is “a quiet, messy, deeply human story about grief, connection, and the fear of letting go.”